 Greetings Dear Church,

-Much about the vaccine and the decision to receive it remains personal.
-Even with that choice, there are still those who don’t have the luxury of that choice.
-And for those who do not have that privilege, it is up to each one of us to maintain a safe and welcoming worship environment.
-Specifically, I greatly desire for August to continue his presence in worship and for any child to feel safe coming to worship.
+With this change in mandate, there are those who can’t yet receive or have access to the COVID-19 vaccine.
+It is up to us to maintain a safe and welcoming worship environment.
+Specifically, I greatly desire for August and now Emmett to continue their presence in worship and for any child to feel safe coming to worship.
 But for that to be the case, we need to provide a safe, loving, and caring worship environment.
-We can most clearly do so by being honest, continuing to follow the guidelines we’ve agreed to, and wearing a mask if you are unvaccinated.
+We can most clearly do so by being honest with one another, distancing yourself if you are sick, and wearing a mask if you have been compromised.

 God’s Peace & Blessings,